Police sources: New evidence suggests Jussie Smollett orchestrated attack

 What happened

-According to Chicago Police spokesman Anthony Guglielmi, the actor told detectives he was attacked by two men near the lower entrance of a Lowe's store in Chicago.
+According to Chicago Police spokesman Anthony Guglielmi, the actor told detectives he was attacked by two men near the lower entrance of a Loews hotel in Chicago.
 Police were told the two men yelled "'Empire' fa***t" and "'Empire' n***er'" while striking him.

 The day after the incident, police released surveillance images that showed two silhouetted individuals walking down a sidewalk, and police said they were wanted for questioning.